Linear and projective boundaries in HNN-extensions and distortion phenomena: Introduction

 \begin{definition} Let $G$ be a group generated by the finite set $X$ and let $g\in G$.
 The \emph{growth} of $g$ is the function $w_g(n):\NN\rightarrow \NN$ which counts the number of elements of the type $g^i$ in the ball $B_1(n)$ of radius $n$ around $1$:

 \end{definition}

-Note that for the group $H=\langle g\rangle$ our growth function $w_g(n)$ measures the number of elements of $H$ in the ball of radius $r$ around $1$, while Gromow's distortion $\Delta_G^H(r)$ determines the absolute value of the maximum of all $i$ such that $g^i$ still lies in this ball.
+Note that for the group $H=\langle g\rangle$ our growth function $w_g(n)$ measures the number of elements of $H$ in the ball of radius $r$ around $1$, while Gromov's distortion $\Delta_G^H(r)$ determines the absolute value of the maximum of all $i$ such that $g^i$ still lies in this ball.

 There are some easy bounds on the growth.
 First of all, balls in Cayley graphs grow at most exponentially fast.
 Namely, it is easy to see that the upper bound $w_g(n)\leq|B_1(n)|\leq (2|X|-1)(2|X|)^{n-1}$ holds.
-Less obvious but still straight-forward is the fact, that for all $k\in\NN$ we have
+Less obvious but still straight-forward is the following fact.
+For all $k\in\NN$, we have

-For instance the groups which will be defined in Theorem~\ref{thm:small_distance} contain elements with exponential growth function, and in free nilpotent groups of class $c$ the growth function of a central element is equivalent to $n^c$.
+For instance, the groups which will be defined in Theorem~\ref{thm:small_distance} contain elements with exponential growth function, and in free nilpotent groups of class $c$ the growth function of a central element is equivalent to $n^c$.
 The results of Olshanskii and Sapir~\cite{OlsSap} on length functions of subgroups, which are a very precise measure for distortion phenomena, suggest that there exist a broad variety of growth functions for elements.
 It seems natural to ask the following question:

-\begin{problem} Can two elements $g$ and $h$ of a group, whose forward orbits are linearly equivalent, have growths of different order? \end{problem}
+\begin{problem} Can two elements $g$ and $h$ of a group, whose forward orbits are linearly equivalent, have growth functions of different order? \end{problem}

 In Section~\ref{sect:distort} we will give a partial solution to this problem.
 If $g$ is an element of exponential growth, then there is even a minimal distance between $g^{\pm\infty}$, and any other orbit of $\Project G$ of an element $h$ of the group which has a different growth.
 This minimal distance depends on the number of generators of $G$ and the growth functions of $g$ and $h$.
 Our lower bound also holds for the minimal distance in $\Linear G$.